AhmetZamanis/UsedCarKicksClassification/Report.md

     training & validation set observation, and pass these to the model training and scoring functions respectively.

-- If the function is ran for an Optuna trial, it will return the average CV score of the parameter set (from the best epochs, not the last ones).
+- The function will return the average CV score of the parameter set, and the number of training epochs that achieved it.
 It will also perform pruning if directed by the Optuna pruner:

   - Unpromising trials (determined according to the validation scores of the first epochs) will be stopped early by the Optuna pruner.
 To allow pruning, the score of each epoch for the first CV fold will be reported to the Optuna study.

-- If not ran for an Optuna trial, the function will return the best number of epochs for the hyperparameter set, in each CV fold.
-We’ll use this setting to train and validate our model one last time with the best hyperparameter set, and determine the best number of epochs for the final model.
+  - The best number of epochs is not a hyperparameter to be suggested & tuned by Optuna, but we will observe the value it takes during a trial, and report it back.

 The SGDClassifier is a general method for training a linear model with SGD.
 Its parameters determine what type of linear model is trained: